 Current Opinion in Lipidology.
 1994 Feb; 5(1): 22-8.

 Allen GD, Klevay LM.

 Dietary copper often is low in the Western diet; low intakes may affect all stages of atherosclerosis adversely.
-Impaired oxidative defense in copper deficiency contributes to hypercholesterolemia, hypertension, and impaired prostaglandin metabolism.
+Impaired oxidative defense in copper deficiency contributes to hypercholesterolemia and impaired prostaglandin metabolism.
 Free copper ion does not exist in vivo; some in-vitro experiments are conducted with millions-fold excesses.